-The City uses its General Fund, Arena Fund, and ABC Fund to account for all governmental activity.
+The City uses its General Fund, Arena Fund, and Alcohol beverage Fund to account for all governmental activity.
 In lieu of establishing a special revenue fund for capital projects, the City reflects acquisition and significant construction activities financed by governmental grants or general governmental funds as "special projects" within the general fund.
 These may also include "flow through" projects for other organizations.
 These projects may or may not be depreciated.
-The City does not capitalize construction period interest in governmental funds.